 You notice lingering physical sensations—like tension, pain, or numbness—that seem tied to your birth experience but you’re not sure how or what to do.

 Being with Birth invites you to explore your unique birth story in a way that honors the complexity of what you went through.
-You will be guided to explore your unique experience through gentle trauma-informed embodiment practices that honor your body’s wisdom.
-This offering is not about revisiting painful memories without support but rather creating a space for your body to share what it’s been holding and for you to reclaim your inner strength and power.
+We will sit together and many people describe the practice as similar to a guided vizualization or meditation.
+The main difference is that you will be sharing your experiences as we go along, you're always in the driving seat of what happens while I guide.
+This offering is not about revisiting painful memories but rather creating a space for your body to share what it’s been holding and for you to reclaim your inner strength and power.

 A note on pricing - why donations based?